Colombian withdrawal from the 1986 FIFA World Cup

-The XIII FIFA World Cup was scheduled to take place in Colombia, between May 31 and June 29, 1986.
-However, Colombia declined after being chosen as the venue, marking an unprecedented and unrepeated event in the history of the World Cups.
+The 1986 FIFA World Cup was scheduled to take place in Colombia, between May 31 and June 29, 1986, after being selected as the venue in 1974.
+However, in November 1982 Colombia declined due to the impossibility of complying with the requirements that FIFA demanded to celebrate the event, marking an unprecedented and unrepeated event in the history of the World Cups.

-Mexico became the first country to hold a World Cup twice, when the FIFA Executive Committee, after a meeting in Stockholm, Sweden in May 1983, decided to replace the host country selected in 1974, Colombia, which had to decline in November 1982 due to the impossibility of complying with the requirements that FIFA demanded to celebrate the event.
+The FIFA Executive Committee, after a meeting in Stockholm, Sweden in May 20, 1983, decided to replace Colombia with Mexico, who became the first country to hold a World Cup twice, after 1970.

 Background

 In 1973, the Colombian Football/Soccer Federation had submitted its candidacy to FIFA to organize the 1986 World Cup.
 The country received the commission of the governing body of world football/soccer that year, and the friendship between Alfonso Senior Quevedo (Colombian sports dirigent) and Sir Stanley Rous (president of FIFA) helped to achieve the venue.

 On June 9, 1974, FIFA designated Colombia as the venue for the 1986 FIFA World Cup.
-However, with the passing of time, due to the few progress in the works of the stadia and the requirements of FIFA Executive Committee, the possibility that the country could really host the event was diluted.
+However, with the passing of time, due to the few progress in the works of the stadia and the ever bigger requirements of FIFA Executive Committee, the possibility that the country could really host the event was diluted.

-By the time the venue was awarded to Colombia, the FIFA World Cup was contested by 16 teams, but the format was expanded to 24 since the 1982 edition.
+By the time the venue was awarded to Colombia, the FIFA World Cup was contested by 16 teams, but FIFA decided to expand the finals to 24 teams from the 1982 edition on the eve of the 1978 FIFA World Cup, which practically ended the chances of the Colombian government to host the event.

 In 1970, during the National Games (the Colombian multi-sport event), Alfonso Senior obtained the support of then President Carlos Lleras Restrepo to launch the candidacy for the World Cup.

 In 1974, Colombian president Misael Pastrana congratulated Alfonso Senior for the designation of Colombia to celebrate the tournament:

 In the final of the 1982 FIFA World Cup in Spain, a banner read "Nos vemos en el Mundial Colombia 86" (See you at the World Cup Colombia 86).
 The back cover of the Colombian edition of the Panini sticker album of the same World Cup had the announcement "Apoyamos el Mundial Colombia 86" (We support the World Cup Colombia 86).
 In 1982 the Colombia-86 Corporation was created, created by private parties such as the Grancolombiano Group and Bavaria (which would withdraw) to finance the World Cup.